-This alternative proposes to eradicate fish from Crytes Basin using a combination of physical methods (i.e. gill netting and electrofishing in one lake and one lake/pond complex), piscicides (rotenone in adjacent streams), and blasting (if necessary) in one location.
+This alternative proposes to eradicate fish from Crytes Basin using a combination of physical methods (i.e. gill netting and electrofishing in one lake and one lake/pond complex) and piscicides (rotenone in adjacent streams).
 The fish population in the lake/pond complex, considered to be a population of federally threatened Little Kern golden trout, would be eradicated and thus adversely affected.
 However, this population is nonnative, the basin is not in designated critical habitat and is not part of the recovery plan, and recent genetic analysis shows this population is introgressed (not genetically pure).